Search engine optimisation (SEO) for estate agents is tough.

 Would they link to great content about a highly relevant topic to their website?

-Basic SEO and strategies we have discussed all fall into local SEO in some way.
+Basic search engine optimisation and strategies we have discussed all fall into local SEO in some way.

 But let’s focus on aspects that I haven’t yet discussed in great detail but that is very important when ranking your estate agency website for local search terms.